amd-jnovotny/hipBLAS/docs/index.rst

 ********************************************************************

 hipBLAS is a Basic Linear Algebra Subprograms (BLAS) marshaling library with support for multiple backends.
-It sits between the application and a "worker" BLAS library, marshalling inputs into the backend library and results back to the application. hipBLAS exports an interface that does not require client changes, regardless of the chosen backend.
-Currently, it supports :ref:`rocBLAS <rocblas:index>`_ and NVIDIA CUDA `cuBLAS <https://developer.nvidia.com/cublas>`_ as backends.
+It lies between the application and a "worker" BLAS library, marshalling inputs into the backend library and results back to the application. hipBLAS exports an interface that does not require client changes, regardless of the chosen backend.
+Currently, it supports :doc:`rocBLAS <rocblas:index>` and NVIDIA CUDA `cuBLAS <https://developer.nvidia.com/cublas>`_ as backends.

-The hipBLAS public repository is located at  `https://github.com/ROCm/hipBLAS`.
+The hipBLAS public repository is located at  `<https://github.com/ROCm/hipBLAS>`_.

 .. grid:: 2
   :gutter: 3